wojtryb/Shortcut-Composer/README.md

 1. on [github project page](https://github.com/wojtryb/Shortcut-Composer), click the green button <kbd>code</kbd> and pick the <kbd>download zip</kbd> option.
 Do not extract it.
 2. in krita's topbar, open **Tools > Scripts > Import Python Plugin From File** and pick the downloaded .zip file
 3. restart krita.
-4. set custom shortcuts in **Settings > Configure Krita > Keyboard Shortcuts** under **Scripts > Shortcut Composer** section.
+4. set custom shortcuts in **Settings > Configure Krita > Keyboard Shortcuts** under **Scripts > Shortcut Composer: Complex Actions** section.
 By intention, there are no default bindings.

 <!-- Screen z akcjami w Keyboard Shortcuts -->

 ## Pre-made actions
-While Shortcut-Composer is highly configurable and extendable, the add-on comes with pre-made actions which can be used out-of-the-box.
+While Shortcut-Composer is highly configurable and extendable, the add-on comes with pre-made, plug-and-play actions.

 ### (`Pie menus`):
 Pie menu is a widget displayed on the canvas while a key is pressed.
-It will disappear as soon as the key is released.
-Moving cursor in a direction of any icon, activates its value on key release.
-The widget cannot be clicked.
-Pie menu can be cancelled if the cursor is not moved out of deadzone.
+It will disappear as soon, as the key is released.
+Moving cursor in a direction of a icon, activates its value on key release. **The action does not recognise mouse clicks, and only requires hovering**.
+Pie menu does nothing if the cursor is not moved out of the deadzone.

 - ### Pick brush presets (red, green, blue)
-  Three color coded pie menus that let you pick a brush preset from related tag with brush presets.
-Tags can be selected in **Tools > Scripts > Shortcut Composer Settings**.
+  Three color coded pie menus that let you pick a **brush preset** from related **tag** with brush presets.
+Used tags can be changed in **Tools > Scripts > Shortcut Composer Settings**.
 Default tag mapping is as follows:
   - <span style="color:red">red</span>: "★ My Favorites"
   - <span style="color:green">green</span>: "RGBA"
   - <span style="color:blue">blue</span>: "Erasers"

 - ### Pick misc tools
-  Pie menu for picking active tools.
+  Pie menu for picking **active tools**.
 Includes tools that are used rather sporadically, and may not be worth a dedicated keyboard shortcut each:
   - crop tool,
   - reference tool,
   - gradient tool,